 The Certificate in DC Governance is assessed by a 90 minute examination.
 The examination will be in the form of 90 multiple choice questions including some multiple true false questions designed to test knowledge across the syllabus.

-Candidates of the Certificate (who are not already PMI Members) will become Affiliate Members of the PMI.
+It is a compulsory requirement to be a member of the PMI to sit the examination.
+Candidates (who are not already PMI Members) will become Affiliate Members of the PMI.
 Candidates who successfully complete the qualification will be entitled to apply to become Certificate Members of PMI and use the designation CertPMI after their name.

 Please click here for more information about PMI membership.